 This Annual Canal Celebration, spanning 32 consecutive years, represents our recognition of the community, our heritage and the spirit that makes Little Falls a unique place in the Mohawk Valley.
 Canal Celebration has welcomed thousands of visitors to Little Falls, attending dozens of family oriented community programs, held throughout the week.
 These programs are made possible through the dedicated efforts, of approximately a hundred plus individuals, representing local Organizations, Businesses and Industries as well as the employees of the City of Little Falls.

-Canal Celebration turns 31 this year (2018).
-Thirty-one successive, independently funded years promoting and supporting a full week of community activities, presented by volunteers characterizing the entire community.
+Canal Celebration turns 32 this year (2019).
+Thirty-two successive, independently funded years promoting and supporting a full week of community activities, presented by volunteers characterizing the entire community.
 A living collaboration of Government, Citizenry and their Organizations.

 The activities speak for themselves, not as a tourist destination, but as a means to showcase Little Falls as a community with vigor and pride.
 Take a stroll or bring your bike, enjoy our great architecture, parks and friendly neighborhoods or the Canal bike trail.
 View the escarpments highlighting the gorge, or bring the little ones to catch a fish in the mighty Mohawk.
 You might see a canal boat locking E17, the highest lift on the NYS Canal System.
 Spend time at Rotary Park Marina, located on the Erie Canal and Bike Trail, as it plays host to interesting travelers from far away places.